 The best choice is a car type that Outback folks drive.
 That increases the chance that you get spare parts when the need arises, even if you are in really remote areas.

 If you are going to hire a vehicle, you might need a four-wheel-drive (4WD) when you want to drive on unsealed roads.
-Most, if not all car hire companies don't allow you to drive on unsealed roads with a conventional car or camp mobile.
+Most, if not all car hire companies don't allow you to drive on unsealed roads with a conventional car, SUV or camp mobile.
+Yes, even AWD SUV can't be taken on all off-road tracks.
+To be on the safe side, ask before you hire a vehicle.

 Any robust car in perfect technical condition with reasonable ground clearance.
 That's the secret!